saz/puppet-rsyslog/README.md

       }
 ```

 For more complicated code structures that don't lend themselves well to a structured format, like multiple nested conditionals there is also a special configuration object type called custom_config.    `custom_config` takes two arguments, `priority` to determine where in the file it should be configured, and `content` a text string to insert.
-Eg;
+By default the priority is set by the `custom_config_priority` parameter (see [Ordering](#ordering))

 ```yaml
 rsyslog::custom_config: